gregoryfiel/CyberCosmos-Project/README.md

 # CyberCosmos-Project

-## README - Planet Orbit Calculator
+## Planet Orbit Calculator

-This repository contains a Python script that calculates the orbital elements and coordinates of the planets in the Solar System.
-The script uses mathematical formulas and data to determine the positions of the planets at a given date and time.
+This repository contains a Python script that calculates the orbital elements, coordinates, and barycenter of the planets in the Solar System.
+The script uses mathematical formulas and data to determine the positions of the planets at a given date and time, as well as the barycenter of the Solar System.

 ## Installation